Rasar State Park Group Camp Improvements

 Project Highlights

-The Washington State Parks and Recreation Commission will use this grant to construct two cabins within the group camp facility at Rasar State Park in Skagit County.
-The 400 square foot cabins will each provide space for up to five people to camp in a secluded forest setting.
-Four parking stalls, paved and lit access trails, utility connections and associated outdoor space with a picnic table, BBQ grill and fire ring are included within the scope of work.
-The cabins will be built with heaters, storage cabinets and a bathroom, and will each provide ADA barrier-free access.
+The Washington State Parks and Recreation Commission used this grant to construct two cabins within the group camp facility at Rasar State Park in Skagit County.
+The 400 square foot cabins each provide space for up to five people to camp in a secluded forest setting.
+Four parking stalls, paved and lit access trails, utility connections and associated outdoor space with a picnic table, BBQ grill and fire ring were included within the scope of work.
+The cabins were built with heaters, and a bathroom, and will each provide ADA barrier-free access.
 The primary recreation opportunity provided by this project is overnight camping.

 Quick Facts